CSRD timeline: when should you report?

 CSRD Requirements

-Companies must follow the ESRS, provide third-party assurance for sustainability information, and publish this information in a digital format (XHTML) as part of their management report.
+Companies must adhere to the ESRS, provide third-party assurance for sustainability information, and publish this information in a digital format (XHTML) as part of their management report.

 Scope

-CSRD is mainly targeted at large EU firms, covering both publicly traded companies and European subsidiaries of companies based outside the EU, fulfilling at least two of these conditions: having over 250 employees, a turnover of more than €40 million, or possessing total assets exceeding €20 million.
-It is anticipated that approximately 50,000 companies throughout the EU will be impacted.
+The CSRD is mainly targeted at large EU firms, covering both publicly traded companies and European subsidiaries of companies based outside the EU, fulfilling at least two of these conditions: having over 250 employees, a turnover of more than €40 million, or possessing total assets exceeding €20 million.
+It is anticipated that approximately 50,000 companies across the EU are expected to be affected.

 Learn more about CSRD requirements and compliance process here.